 Great Appetizer for Game Day

 Are you hosting a Super Bowl party or attending one?
-This cheddar cheese beer dip is just the perfect game day food.
+This cheesy dip is just the perfect game day food.
 There are two things I love about watching sports, especially the Super Bowl.
 The food and commercials.
 For me…is there anything else?
 Okay, sometimes, I pay attention to the game.

 We love cheese at our house.
 A lot.
 Hey, we live in Wisconsin!